-Dr. Valerie Booth, associate professor in the Department of Biochemistry, Faculty of Science, has been renewed as the Canada Research Chair in proteomics.
+Dr. Valerie Booth, assistant professor in the Department of Biochemistry, Faculty of Science, has been renewed as the Canada Research Chair in proteomics.
 Her research into the structure of proteins is assisting those suffering from respiratory distress and immune diseases and contributing to the Canadian biotechnology/pharmaceutical industry.

 Dr. Ratana Chuenpagdee, professor in the Department of Geography, Faculty of Arts, has been renewed as the Canada Research Chair in natural resource sustainability and community development.
 Her research, focused primarily on fisheries and coastal issues, is helping to develop an appropriate governance system for resource management that corresponds with the values, principles and viewpoints of all relevant stakeholders, including local fishers, community members and policy makers.

 Dr. Matthew Rise, assistant professor at the Ocean Sciences Centre, has been renewed as the Canada Research Chair in marine biotechnology.
 Dr. Rise uses genomic tools, such as DNA microarrays, or gene chips, for studies related to fish diseases and aquaculture.
 His research on Atlantic salmon and Atlantic cod is leading to new products and methods to benefit the health of farmed and wild marine animals.